Code-Institute-Submissions/johnk2022-BattleShips_AugResub/README.md

 This project was created in order to get familiar with common development tools like Git & GitHub, and how to use them to write and manage python code.

+The Battleships game is played on grids on which each player's fleet of battleships are marked.

+The locations of the fleets are concealed from the other player.

+Players call shots at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.

+The application provides a working battleships game for a single user to play against the computer.

 Current game set to 8*8 board, 1 cell ship size and 10 turns.

 To play, try to guess the rows & colums (grid reference) that contain enemy ships.